Security in Managed Service for GitLab

 Compliance framework and pipeline

-license. - Copy pipeline sections to the
+license. - Copy the pipeline sections to the

 .gitlab-ci.yml

-file of your projects.
+files in your projects.

 Extra materials